transloadit/ts-fly/README.md

 - You can't load `.ts` files from static `import` statements from JS files.
 You have to use dynamic `import()`, or convert the file to TS.
 - By default, we only support `.js` and `.ts` file extensions.
+- Windows would only support the `node -r @transloadit/ts-fly …` form, as the executable is a POSIX shell script.

 ## Contributing